Mollified Value Learning: Ablations

 \section{Ablations}

 In this section we discuss two key ablations for our proposed approach.
-Our method depends on two key variables - number of neighborhoods $K$ and the scale $\nu$.
+Our method depends on two key variables - number of neighborhood states $K$ and the radius $\delta$.
 We present the contour plots to showcase the changes in the learned value function.
 We present the results in \cref{tab:ablation_hyperparams}.

-As shown in Table~\ref{tab:ablation_hyperparams}, increasing the sample budget $K$ yields a performance improvement from 57\% to 77\% between 1 and 5 walks, after which the success rate saturates.
-While the qualitative structure of the value landscape appears stable even with a single sample (Figure~\ref{fig:ablation_num_walks}), the quantitative gap suggests that reducing the variance of the Feynman-Kac estimator is beneficial for policy extraction.
-In contrast, the method shows greater sensitivity to the Laplacian scale ($\nu$).
-Lower values ($\nu \le 10^{-3}$) result in a marked drop in performance (Table~\ref{tab:ablation_hyperparams}).
-This behavior is visually explained in Figure~\ref{fig:ablation_step_size}: a larger scale is necessary to smooth the value function across geometrical bottlenecks (Figure~\ref{fig:se1}).
-When the scale is too small (Figure~\ref{fig:se4}), the regularization becomes strictly local, causing the value contours to align with obstacles rather than reflecting the global geodesic structure.
-By choosing a small $K\leq20$, we observe no significant changes in wall-clock time for training.
+As shown in Table~\ref{tab:ablation_hyperparams}, increasing the sample budget $K$ yields a performance improvement from 57\% to 77\% between 1 and 5 samples, after which the success rate saturates.
+In contrast, the method shows greater sensitivity to the radius ($\delta$).
+Lower values ($\delta \le 10^{-3}$) result in a marked drop in performance (Table~\ref{tab:ablation_hyperparams}).